dy-tea/game-integrations/packages/settings/README.md

 end
 ```

-The overall design is very similar to the v1 game settings standard, except some
+The overall design is very similar to the game integration settings layot,
-minor differences.
-Settings library returns an object with `get_property`,
+except some minor differences.
+Settings library returns an object with
-`set_property` and `get_layout` functions - so exactly the object the v1 game
+`get_property`, `set_property` and `get_layout` functions - so exactly the
-settings standard requires you to implement.
-So you only need to do this:
+object the game integration settings requires you to implement.
+So you only need
+to do this:

 ```luau
 -- Your game integration module